-Tips, resources, and support for addressing noise problems in Pennsylvania communities.
+Tips, resources, and suggestions for addressing noise problems in Pennsylvania communities.

 If a rusty pipe in the neighborhood oozed black goo and that goo was tied to diabetes, heart disease, high blood pressure, psychiatric disorders, ulcers, learning impairment in children, impairment of life tasks, sleep disruption, migraine headaches, neuroticism, stress disorders, and early death, irate community members would have the pipe shut down immediately.
 And yet, today's medical research links precisely these serious, medical problems (and others) to noise pollution.
 Communities sometimes labor under the assumption that noise pollution is some type of secondary issue or the domain of so-called hypersensitive individuals.
 The science and medical research conclusively show otherwise.